wyx619/UltraGBIF/README.md

 This stage ensures data accuracy and consistency through three modules:

 1. Import Data: This module receives a user-provided Darwin Core Archive that adheres to GBIF data conventions.
-The DwC-A is loaded via its ore data file (e.g., occurrences.zip/csv) and any extensions described by meta.xml.
+The DwC-A is loaded locally (e.g., occurrences.csv/zip) and any extensions described by meta.xml.
 GBIF-reported issue flags are automatically extracted for downstream quality assessment.

 2. Check Taxon Name: This module implements taxonomic name standardization to resolve and validate plant names.
 User may select between the World Checklist of Vascular Plants (WCVP; Govaerts et al., 2021) and the Taxonomic Name Resolution Service (TNRS, Boyle et al. 2013).
 This step unifies synonyms and corrects misspellings.

-3. Check Collector Name: This module standardizes collector names to reduce inconsistencies (e.g., “Smith, J.” versus “J. Smith”) that can fragment single collection events.
+3. Check Collector Name: This module standardizes collector names to reduce inconsistencies (e.g., "Smith, J." versus "J. Smith") that can fragment single collection events.
 By preparing a standardized dictionary of primary collector surnames, this step reduces identification errors by over 80% and improves the accuracy of subsequent duplication checks.

 **Stage 2: Deduplication and Reliability Filtering**

 This stage improves data reliability by identifying high-quality, non-redundant occurrence records.

 4. Generate Unique Collection Mark: This module identifies and consolidates duplicates into unique collection events.
-A collection event represents a distinct sampling instances (a specific collector at a specific time and place).
+A collection event represents a distinct sampling instance (a specific collector at a specific time and place).

-5. Set Digital Voucher: For duplicate entries sharing a collection mark, the record with the highest metadata quality is retained as the “digital voucher.”
+5. Set Digital Voucher: For duplicate entries sharing a collection mark, the record with the highest metadata quality is retained as the "digital voucher."
 This approach preserves the most geographically informative data while minimizing redundancy, thereby improving the spatially reliability.

 **Stage 3: Refine Records**

 The final stage restores key information, enhances geospatial accuracy, and enables visualization.

 6. Refine records: This module validates spatial information and restores detailed metadata for usable vouchers.
-It perfoms automated coordinate validation using CoordinateCleaner (Zizka et al., 2019) to flag spatial errors (e.g., centroids, capitals, institutions).
+It performs automated coordinate validation using CoordinateCleaner (Zizka et al., 2019)  to flag spatial errors (e.g., centroids, capitals, institutions).
 It also extracts information from WCVP to annotate records as 'native', 'introduced', or 'doubtful'.
-The optional occTest package (Serra-Diaz et al., 2024) is also compatible here for advanced quality control checks.
+The optional [`occTest`](https://github.com/pepbioalerts/occTest/blob/master/url) package (Serra-Diaz et al., 2024) is also compatible here for advanced quality control checks.

-7. Map records: An optional visualization module that verified records onto customizable, dynamic maps, providing intuitive interface for specting spatial distributions and data density.
+7. Map records: An optional visualization module that renders verified records onto customizable, dynamic maps, providing an intuitive interface for viewing spatial distributions and data density.

 Focused exclusively on GBIF plant occurrence records, UltraGBIF is able to clean one million records within 15 minutes on a laptop, representing 60% memory reduction.
 In a word, UltraGBIF integrates these components into a unified, automated workflow that enhances data standardization, accuracy, and usability, which enables robust, reproducible, and scalable compiling of GBIF occurrence records for advanced biodiversity research.

-UltraGBIF is under development.
+> UltraGBIF is under development.
 If you encounter any bugs, please feel free to submit an [issue](https://github.com/wyx619/UltraGBIF/issues/new).
 Your feedback is greatly appreciated!

 ## Installation